pmichaillat/economic-slack/README.md

 # ECON2800–Economic Slack

-This repository contains material for ECON2800–Economic Slack at [Brown University](https://www.brown.edu).
-This is an advanced PhD course offered by the [Department of Economics](https://economics.brown.edu).
+This repository contains material for ECON2800–Economic Slack.
+This is an advanced PhD course offered by the [Department of Economics](https://economics.brown.edu) at [Brown University](https://www.brown.edu).

 ## Instructor